usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert](http://i.imgur.com/CGJ67gv.gif)

+- [`cdvirtualenv`](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html#cdvirtualenv) goes to the virtualenv's root.
+There are lots of other `*virtualenv` commands that map to what it would have done to a virtualenv.
 - `which foo`, `where foo`, `whereis foo`... all more or less the same thing, with different outputs.
 - Any IPv4 that starts with 127 will redirect to the loopback interface.
 So `127.1` is your special domain name.
 Additionally, since `localhost` appears in the hosts file pointing to `127.0.0.1`, the definition of `localhost` can be changed by you.
 - The mascot for [sudo](https://www.sudo.ws/) is an anthropomorphised sandwich, presumably from the xkcd joke, ["sudo make me a sandwich"](https://xkcd.com/149/).